Development of a time calibration system for the KLM upgrade in the Belle II experiment: Conclusion

 \section{Conclusion}

 In summary, we have successfully developed a prototype laser calibration system tailored for the Belle II experiment upgrade, addressing the stringent requirement for time calibration in its large-size KLM Detector.
-By leveraging a laser diode as the light source and integrating a fast pulse laser drive circuit with high-speed switching GaN FETs and gate drivers, the system achieves exceptional timing resolutions of approximately $13~\ps$.
+By leveraging a laser diode as the light source and integrating a fast pulse laser drive circuit with high-speed switching GaN FETs and gate drivers, the system achieves an exceptional timing resolution of approximately $13~\ps$ on the single channel.
 The deviations among the calibration channels are less than $250~\ps$.
 These results, obtained through comprehensive evaluations with scintillators, demonstrate the potential to meet the demanding precision needed for tens of thousands of scintillator channels.
-The compact and scalable design of this system underscores its potential as a reliable solution for high-accuracy time calibration in large-scale particle physics experiments.